souktha/souktha.github.io/hardware/vga-display-xadc/index.rst

 =====

 I use the output of the waveform generator to connect to the XADC channel 19 input.
-I take the snapshot photos of the sampled for the sine waveform and the ramp waveform as they are display on the VGA monitor below.
+I take the snapshot photos of the sampled for the sine waveform and the ramp waveform as they are displayed on the VGA monitor below.

 .. figure:: ../../images/hardware/10khz1vpp.jpg